-Comparing energy prices is essential to ensure you're not overpaying on your energy bills
+Comparing energy prices is essential to not overpaying on your energy bills

-When you think about switching your energy the first thing to consider is how much money you can save.
+Thinking about switching your energy?
+The first thing most consider is how much money they can save.
 This is easy to find out – simply compare energy prices online and we'll do the hard work for you.
 But there's more to it than the cheapest energy deals.
 This guide will help you quickly understand how to compare energy prices.

 Who's the cheapest gas and electricity supplier on average?

-Here is the table of the cheapest tariff available based on a price comparison of a medium user consuming 3,300kWh electricity and 16,500kWh gas with bill sizes averaged across all regions:
+The below table shows the cheapest tariffs currently available based on a medium energy user with bill sizes averaged across all regions: